cben/model-view-self-modify/README.md

 If you want to edit freely, drop the `?load=...` from URL, otherwise your edits get overwritten on reload.
 You can append different `?id=...` to keep separate projects in browser localStorage.

+## Who is this for?

+TBH, I don't know.
+**Cons:** The null hypothesis remains that self-modifying code is to be minimized not embraced, the ⚠ security worries are real, and without smart cachiing performance will decline O(n²)...

+🤪 Could this be a stepping stone for **beginner** programmers making home-cooked, offline, single-user apps?!
+**Pros:** It's radically minimalistic: It leverages a mental model they need _anyway_ — how changed code gets re-run — to model user interaction too.
+It smuggles some "advanced" practices like unidirection data flow & event sourcing, with minimal ceremony.
+Most important to me, it'd spread the subversive ideas that code _is_ data _is_ code, that "using" _is_ "programming", that any UI forms a [weak] language, and that tools should be moldable.

+Can they later learn saner but more complex practices?
+Or would it leave them "mentally mutilated beyond hope of regeneration"?
+Shrug.
+Yes my first PC exposure was to BASIC, and it was fun ;-)

 # Future